gregcaporaso/gregcaporaso.github.com/contact.md

 software engineers, post-doctoral scholars, and graduate and undergraduate students.
 Undergraduates should review [undergraduate job information](/undergrad/).
 All others, e-mail [Dr. Caporaso](mailto:greg.caporaso@nau.edu) to inquire about a position.

-# Office hours
-Due to COVID-19, during the summer of 2020 all office hours will be held by video conference, and by appointment only.
-To schedule office hours, please contact lab members by e-mail or Slack.

 # FedEx and UPS
 J. Gregory Caporaso, Ph.D.<br>
 Northern Arizona University<br>